This site contains affiliate links to products. We may receive a commission for purchases made via these links.

 For bird watching, for example, a range of 50 to 80 mm is ideal.
 An 80-mm diameter is the best choice as the high-quality image is produced at all levels of light.

 Note: A larger objective lens is more costly and heavier.
 You must be able to pay more and carry that extra weight for better image quality.

 The ideal exit pupil of a scope should be equal to or greater than 1.33 mm to ensure optimal image brightness.
 For example, an objective lens of 80 mm and a magnification power of 60x would be ideal for any type of lighting condition because dividing them gives a quotient of 1.33 mm, which is the exit pupil size.

 An exit pupil that is equivalent to or smaller than 1.5 mm (i.e., a 40x 60 mm model) is ideal for extremely bright and sunny days.
-Whereas, for a regular daylight, a two to three mm exit pupil size is perfect.
-The reason behind this is that during daytime, your own pupil contracts and becomes equal to this size.
+Whereas, for regular daylight, a two to three mm exit pupil size is perfect.
+The reason behind this is that during the daytime, your own pupil contracts and becomes equal to this size.